ethereum/ethereum-org-website/src/content/decentralized-identity.md

 emoji: ":id:"
 sidebar: true
 sidebarDepth: 2
-summaryPoint1: Centralized identity systems are fragmented, poorly secured, and offer minimal privacy protection.
-summaryPoint2: Decentralized identity increases personal control of one's identity information.
-summaryPoint3: Decentralized identity projects can revolutionize identity management.
+summaryPoint1: Traditional identity systems have centralized the issuance, maintenance and control of your identifiers.
+summaryPoint2: Decentralized identity solutions give the power back to the individual, further decreasing reliance on centralized third-parties.
+summaryPoint3: Thanks to crypto, users now have the tools to issue, hold and control their own identifiers and attestations once again.
 ---

+## What is decentralized identity? {#what-is-decentralized-identity}

+Decentralized identity is an approach to identity management that allows individuals to manage identity-related information without relying on central authorities.
+An important objective for decentralized identity is giving users the freedom to control access to their personal information.

+In a decentralized identity framework, users manage identities by creating identifiers, and receiving attestations from issuers, such as governments, service providers, and employers, which they store in a digital wallet.
+While these three concepts (identities, identifiers, attestations) sound similar, they have differences which we explain in the next section.

-## What is identity {#what-is-identity}
+### What is identity {#what-is-identity}

 Identity means an individual's sense of self, defined by unique characteristics.
 Identity refers to being an _individual_, i.e., a distinct human entity.
 Identity could also refer to other non-human entities, such as an organization or authority.

-## What are identifiers? {#what-are-identifiers}
+### What are identifiers? {#what-are-identifiers}

 An identifier is a piece of information that acts as a pointer to a particular identity or identities.
 Common identifiers include: